dell/omnia/docs/Telemetry_Visualization/TELEMETRY.md

 <br>

 4. [Power Map](https://idatavisualizationlab.github.io/HPCC/#PowerMap) <br>
 Power Maps are an excellent way to see utilization along the axis of time for different nodes/users/jobs.
-Hovering over the graph allows the user narrow down information by Job/User or Node.
+Hovering over the graph allows the user to narrow down information by Job/User or Node.

 ![Power Map](Images/PowerMap.png)